Anish071105/TDS-project1-render/README.md

 1. **Image descriptions boost accuracy** by providing extra context to the model.
 2. Using `.npz` files avoids the need for a separate vector database and saves space.
 3. Learned how to **scrape**, **structure**, and **process** large-scale discussion data using automation tools.
+4. Used Uptime to continuously monitor the health of website using health endpoint which helps in ensuring that render website works fine.
 ---

 ## 🧠 Future Recommendations